For more information please contact one of our Community Service Chairpersons: Edith Gaither, Diane Salera, Diane

 Lap quilts are lovingly made for the patients at Kaiser Vacaville Oncology Department.
 When a cancer patient comes in for their first chemotherapy treatment they are presented with a lap quilt made by one of our members.
 These quilts are meant to provide warmth, comfort, love and hope to the patient.
 We want them to know that even though we don't personally know them we care about them.

 We have also decided to make quilts and pillowcases to be given to the Fisher House at Travis Air Force Base.
 This is operated by a foundation to help military families in need where they can stay without charge for up to 30 days when one of its family members is hospitalized.
 It is located on the grounds of David Grant USAF Medical Center and is within a short walking distance of the hospital.
 It has all the comfort and atmosphere of a home including a large common room, dining room, fully stocked kitchen, laundry and office.
 It can accommodate up to seven families or 16 people at a time and provides a comfortable retreat for patient's families during difficult times.

 Operation Kind Comfort is a project of the YMCA at Camp Pendleton Marine Base.
 They provide us with fabric printed with 7 photos of a child amd the parent that is being deployed.
-These pictures are then made into a special quilt for each child for the child to be able to remember their deployed parent.
-These quilts bring much comfort to the child and helps to keep a strong bond with the person that is not there.
-A lot of the children call them their "Daddy" or "Mommy" quilt.
+These pictures are then made into a special quilt for the child to help them remember their deployed parent.
+These quilts bring much comfort to the child and helps to maintain a strong bond with the person who is deployed.
+A lot of these children call the quilt their "Daddy" or "Mommy" quilt.
 Sometimes a baby may be born while the absent parent is away and this is the way they get to "know" their parent.